 The withdrawal agreement consists of 185 articles, three protocols and nine appendices.
 The agreement is divided into six parts.

-3. The main purpose of the part on Separation Provisions (Articles 40–125) is to ensure legal certainty so that at the end of the transition period, the pending procedures based on the application of EU law can be completed in accordance with EU legislation.
+3. The main purpose of the part on Separation Provisions (Articles 40–125) is to ensure legal certainty so that the procedures that based on the application of EU law that were pending at the end of the transition period can be completed in accordance with EU legislation.
 This third part also lays down the necessary special provisions for the orderly withdrawal of the EU from the European Atomic Energy Community (Euratom).

 5. The rules set out in the Financial Provisions part (Articles 133–157) will ensure that the UK fulfils the financial commitments it made during its membership in the EU.
 This section also presents arrangements for the participation of the UK in the programmes financed under the current Multiannual Financial Framework.

 6. The Institutional and Final Provisions part (Articles 158–185) sets out rules to ensure uniform interpretation and application of the Agreement.
-In addition, a Joint Committee and a dispute settlement procedure will be established for the administration of the agreement.
-This section also sets out the objective that the parties will make every effort to agree on their future relationship before the end of the transition period.
+In addition, a Joint Committee and a dispute settlement procedure have been established for the administration of the agreement.

-The withdrawal agreement also includes a protocol on the UK’s Sovereign Base Areas in Cyprus and a protocol on Gibraltar, which provides for the specific issues raised by the UK’s withdrawal from the EU with regard to Gibraltar.
+The withdrawal agreement also includes a protocol on the Sovereign Base Areas of the United Kingdom of Great Britain and Northern Ireland in Cyprus and a protocol on Gibraltar, which provides for the specific issues raised by the UK’s withdrawal from the EU with regard to Gibraltar.

 Withdrawal agreement negotiation process